KhalilGibrotha/redesigned-guacamole/bin/latest/README.md

         print the version number
 ```

-If you run this tool from a repository root it will check all files which are added to the git repository and are text files.
+If you run this tool from a repository root it will check all files which are added to the Git repository and are text files.
 If the tool isn't able to determine a file type it will be added to be checked too.

 If you run this tool from a normal directory it will check all files which are text files.
 If the tool isn't able to determine a file type it will be added to be checked too.